ModernMantra/FileTransferProtocol/README.md

 ->FILES fileNo77.html and FTP_log.php NEEDS TO BE PLACED IN htdocs IF USING XAMPP.
 OBVIOUSLY, LOCATION PATH OF SAME FILE NEEDS TO BE CHANGED WITHIN client -> main.c FILE
 ->CHANGE email address IN SCRIPT IN CLIENT FOLDER

+* Mail functionality works only on MAC OSX